MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-preferences.md

 >[!CAUTION]
 >The layout of the configuration profile depends on the management console that you are using.
 The following sections contain examples of configuration profiles for JAMF and Intune.

-The top level of the configuration profile includes product-wide preferences and entries for subareas of the product, which are explained in more detail in the next sections.
+The top level of the configuration profile includes product-wide preferences and entries for subareas of Microsoft Defender ATP, which are explained in more detail in the next sections.

 ### Antivirus engine preferences

-The *antivirusEngine* section of the configuration profile is used to manage the preferences of the antivirus component of the product.
+The *antivirusEngine* section of the configuration profile is used to manage the preferences of the antivirus component of Microsoft Defender ATP.

 |||
 |:---|:---|